maxmind/GeoIP2-java/README.md

 ## Requirements  ##

-Maxmind has tested this API with Java 6 and above.
+MaxMind has tested this API with Java 6 and above.
 Reasonable patches for Java 5 will be accepted.
 Patches for 1.4 or earlier will not be accepted.